WomenWhoCode/horror-movie-app/attr.md

     * crime
     * giallo
-    * I feel like there's a "descent into madness" trope that might fit here, and something I've been thinking about as far mental health horror, not sure how to label or where it fits
+    * I feel like there's a "descent into madness" trope that might fit here, and something I've been thinking about as far as mental health horror, not sure how to label or where it fits
   * musical (might just make this a flag: contains singing/choreography)
   * mockumentary/found footage